Arandur/bitly/README.md

 # Testing

-You will notice that there are no tests written for this app.
-I ran into several difficulties attempting to write an automated test suite, mostly centered around the fact that Diesel makes it very difficult to write backend-agnostic code -- my plan was to create an in-memory sqlite database for each transaction, but I ran out of time.
-I did extensively test the server from the command line using HTTPie; that will unfortunately have to suffice for now.
+I ran into several difficulties attempting to write an automated test suite, mostly centered around the fact that Diesel makes it very difficult to write backend-agnostic code.
+The tests I wrote at the bottom of src/lib.rs test the creation functionality; I tested the remainder of the functionality from the command line using HTTPie.

+I would have liked to have organized my tests a little better, but technical limitations made that difficult.

 # Extra credit